 What has never been born can never die.
 This applies to the Tao and it applies to us, as manifestations of the Tao.
 We’re told that we are born and will die and we assume this to be true.
 But upon closer inspection, we see that it although it is true for the body and its constituent parts, the same cannot be so easily said about the “I”, the formless awareness that comprises our being.

 In essence we are consciousness, which operates through the brain and body but which is never actually born into form; it remains elusive, intangible, like an invisible vapor.
 Scientists can scan the brain and highlight the areas in which consciousness appears to operate, but this is no more than observing footprints in the sand.
 It tells us no more about that elusive essence than the footprints tell us about the person who left them.

 We are the microcosm of the macrocosm; the Tao is the vastness of the universe and the essence behind and within all manifested forms.
 It is infinite and eternal, and it was never born (in spite of the appearance and dissolution of matter), and thus it can never die.
 It has no desires for itself, because it doesn’t see itself as separate from anything.
 At the deepest level it is all one, so all works in harmony.
 This is as true for us as it is for that which we call the ‘Tao’, because we are not separate from it; we are it.

-The Master realises that true fulfilment and joy does not come from focussing on what we can get out of life, but by focussing on what we can give to life.
+The Master realizes that true fulfillment and joy does not come from focusing on what we can get out of life, but by focusing on what we can give to life.
 As another translation offers:

 “Serve the needs of others and all your own needs will be fulfilled.
-Through selfless action, fulfilment is attained.”
+Through selfless action, fulfillment is attained.”

 Please send us an e-mail to request the download link to the MP3 file. – E-mail: email@example.com.